the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03A_frontend/3A_1_css_layout/_index.md

 {% endblock %}
 ```

-{{< code-action >}} Now try changed the size of your browser window to make it bigger and smaller.
+{{< code-action >}} Now try changing the size of your browser window to make it bigger and smaller.

-Notice how the dark background gets smaller at the window gets smaller and bigger as the window gets
+Notice how the dark background gets smaller as the window gets smaller and bigger as the window gets
 bigger?
 That's the power of the Bootstrap container in action!

 Containers are very powerful and can be used to make highly customizable webpage layouts using the [Bootstrap